Youth Mobility (formerly known as TIER 5 Youth Mobility)

 C. Points Assessment

 Applicants will need to satisfy a points test and maintenance requirement under this scheme.
-A total score of 50 points is required in order for applicants to successfully submit an application for the Tier 5 (Youth Mobility) scheme.
+A total score of 50 points is required in order for applicants to successfully submit an application for the Youth Mobility scheme.

 Points are awarded under the following headings:

 (i.)
 National of a country participating in the Youth Mobility Scheme – 30 points